EasySportsApps/RandomTeamsApp/README.md

 - **Delete players**: remove players from the list who are not attending a specific training session or match.
 - **Randomize groups**: generate random training or competition groups with customizable filters by sport, team, age category, and position.

-This app is part of the <a href="https://github.com/EasySportsApps" target="_blank">[EasySportsApps](https://github.com/EasySportsApps)</a> project, driven and developed by <a href="https://orcid.org/0000-0003-3447-395X" target="_blank">[Raúl Hileno, PhD](https://orcid.org/0000-0003-3447-395X)</a>.
+This app is part of the [EasySportsApps](https://github.com/EasySportsApps) project, driven and developed by [Raúl Hileno, PhD](https://orcid.org/0000-0003-3447-395X).
 The project focuses on creating practical and innovative digital solutions that address the dynamic needs of professionals in physical activity and sports.
-If you have any suggestions for improvement, feel free to reach out through my <a href="https://github.com/rhileno" target="_blank">[GitHub profile](https://github.com/rhileno)</a>.
+If you have any suggestions for improvement, feel free to reach out through my [GitHub profile](https://github.com/rhileno).
 To support the growth of the project, please consider contributing via the GitHub Sponsors crowdfunding campaign.
 Thank you!

 ## App license

-This Shiny app is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License** <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/" target="_blank">[CC BY-NC-ND 4.0]</a>.
+This Shiny app is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License** [[CC BY-NC-ND 4.0]](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 You are free to:
 - **Share** — copy and redistribute the material in any medium or format.